britram/rains-prototype/draft-trammell-rains-protocol.md

 - All time references in RAINS are absolute: instead of a time to live, each assertion's temporal validity is defined by the temporal validity of the signature(s) on it.
 - All assertions have validity within a specific context.
-A context determines the rules for chaining signatures to verify validity of an assertion.
-The global context is a special case of context, which uses chains from the global naming root key.
-The use of context explicitly separates global usage of the DNS from local usage thereof, and allows other application-specific naming constraints to be bound to names; see {{assertion-context}}.
-Queries are valid in one or more contexts, with specific rules for determining which assertions answer which queries; see {{query-context}}.
+A context is essentially a namespace owned by some authority.
+The global context, analogous to the root and everything under it in DNS, is a special case of context whose authority is the root itself.
+Other contexts can be created by any authority under the global context; context is implemented through the rules for chaining signatures to verify validity of an assertion.
+The use of context explicitly separates global usage of RAINS from local usage thereof, and allows other application-specific naming constraints to be bound to names; see
+  {{assertion-context}}.
+Queries are valid in one or more contexts, with specific rules for determining which assertions answer which queries; see
+  {{query-context}}.
-- There is explicit information about registrars and registrants available in the naming system at runtime.
+- There is explicit information about registrars and registrants available in the naming system at runtime: in other words, RAINS integrates parts of the functionality of WHOIS {{?RFC3912}} and RDAP {{?RFC7482}}, allowing inline access to registry and registrar information together with naming queries.
 - Sets of valid characters and rules for valid names are defined on a per-zone basis, and can be verified at runtime.
-- Reverse lookups are done using a completely separate tree, supporting delegations of any prefix length, in accordance with CIDR {{?RFC4632}} and the IPv6 addressing architecture {{?RFC4291}}.

-Instead of using a custom binary framing as DNS, RAINS uses Concise Binary Object Representation {{!RFC7049}}, partially in an effort to make implementations easier to verify and less likely to contain potentially dangerous parser bugs {{PARSER-BUGS}}.
+Instead of using a custom binary framing as DNS, RAINS uses Concise Binary Object Representation (CBOR) {{!RFC7049}}, partially in an effort to make implementations easier to verify and less likely to contain potentially dangerous parser bugs {{PARSER-BUGS}}.
 As with DNS, CBOR messages can be carried atop any number of substrate protocols.
 RAINS is presently defined to use TLS over persistent TCP connections (see {{protocol}}).
+However, the information model was defined to allow the easy defnition of alternate presentations in the future.

 ## About This Document